Ayushparikh-code/Web-dev-mini-projects/DiceGame/Readme.md

-# Welcome 🖐 to the Chuck Norris Joke Generator
+# Welcome 🖐 to the DICE GAME
 It is a simple Dice Game.
 We can use this game to toss between two users and decide who is the winner.